Accelerated Death Benefit Rider

 - You prefer to handle certain expenses personally rather than leaving them to your family.

 However, using the rider isn’t always the best financial move.
-The amount you receive early reduces your policy’s remaining death benefit.
-Also, many insurance companies may apply an actuarial discount or reduce the payout amount to reflect early access to funds.
+Many insurance companies may apply an actuarial discount or reduce the payout amount to reflect early access to funds.
 It’s wise to weigh how much your family may need later versus how much relief you’d gain now.

 This type of illness benefit can add meaningful flexibility to your life insurance policy.
 It provides access to a portion of the death benefit if you are diagnosed with a serious illness, which can give you financial support when you need it most.